nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 The table above shows each component that will be running continuously from the 12 V supply.
 These components will need a total of about 2 A in order to function properly.
 The power supply can supply up to 3 A, which allows for about an extra 1 A of wiggle room for the other components that may switch on for a short period of time.

+### **Boost Converters**

+In order to ensure the proper voltage for each component, the team will use a boost converter on the output of the power supply.
+Since the power supply has an unregulated voltage output of 12.6-9V, the boost converter will take the output voltage of the battery and step the voltage up to 12V when needed.
+The concern for noise produced by the buck converter is adressed in an LTSpice simulation shown below.

+(LTSPICE MODEL HERE)

+(Explanation for model here)

 ### **Buck Converters**
 The buck converter boards were found on Digi-key.
 The board uses the LM2596 voltage regulator IC and, according to the datasheet provided by Digi-key for the board, it is suitable for our application.